 New Zealand citizenship ceremonies are held in Kāpiti several times a year.

-The ceremonies are carried out by the Mayor and start at 7pm in the Council Chambers, which are located in the Civic Building (unless otherwise informed).
-Candidates and guests need to be seated by 6.50pm because once the ceremony starts the doors to the Civic Building are locked for security reasons and no one else will be able to enter so please make sure you're on time if you're coming along.
+Ceremonies are carried out by the Mayor and start at 7pm in the Council Chambers, which are located in the Civic Building (unless otherwise informed).
+Candidates and guests need to be seated by 6.50pm as once the ceremony starts, the doors to the Civic Building are locked for security reasons and no one else will be able to enter.
+Please make sure you're on time if you're coming along.

 Citizenship ceremonies are open to recipients and invited guests only.
 A light supper follows the ceremony.

 Dress Code: Smart/Casual.
 We also encourage recipients to wear their National Dress.
 No jeans, shorts, tee shirts or jandles please.
 If you are unsure of what to wear please contact the office of the mayor for clarification, phone 04 296 4700.

 Interim changes to citizenship ceremonies (COVID-19)

 We have received the following information from Te Tari Whenua – Internal Affairs.

 - Ordinarily taking the oath at a citizenship ceremony is the final stage in a person’s journey to becoming a citizen.
 Due to the COVID-19 pandemic, the Minister of Internal Affairs, acting on advice from the Department has agreed to temporarily waive the requirement for new citizens to attend citizenship ceremonies, where it is in the interests of public health.